 Online voting and elections

-Requirements for second-generation e-voting solutions
+Requirements for new e-voting solutions

 Legal basis of e-voting